Human Rights Internship/Externship Programs

 - Fall or Spring Externship (Full-Time): a semester-long program open to 2L and 3L law students only who are able to work full-time (40 hours per week) for one semester, on-site, at our office in Atlanta.
 The student must receive school credit for this full-time externship.

-COVID-19 UPDATE: Please note that our internship/externship program is currently remote through the end of 2020.
-We have not yet decided whether we will remain remote in 2021.
+COVID-19 UPDATE: Please note that our internship/externship program is currently remote.
+We have not yet decided when we will be back in person.
 We will continue to prioritize the health and safety of our clients, staff, and students.

 Interns and externs assist staff attorneys in all aspects of our work.
 Depending on what needs to be done in our cases at a given time, interns should expect to do several of the following tasks while they are at SCHR: